calvinqh/ad_knowledge_base/docs/api.md

 ```
 getNOrderGenes(entrez_id, order)
 ```
-Returns a list of entrez_ids connected to the given entrez id
+Returns a dict of entrez_ids connected to the given entrez id.
+Maps orders to list of entrez ids
 ```
 getGeneReport(entrez_id)
 ```